-The Internet is crowded!
-It’s brimming with all kind of information and resources.
+The internet is crowded!
+It’s brimming with all kinds of information and resources.
 With so many choices online, it can be tricky to narrow down what you’re looking for.

 But, with the right tips and tricks, you’ll learn how to responsibly navigate the internet and give credit to your sources when doing research.